 - new and existing staff, visitors or third parties associated with the College who are likely to process personal data are aware of their responsibilities under data privacy legislation.
 This includes drawing the attention of staff to the requirements of this policy and ensuring that their staff undergo the University's Online Information Security Training Module when appropriate.
 This training module is part of staff IT induction and is also required to be refreshed each year.
 Non-completers are monitored and contacted on an annual basis. - adequate records of processing activities are kept and reviewed annually and retention policies adhered to.
-Any new processes are implemented in consultation with the GDPR team - data protection requirements are embedded into systems and processes by adopting a 'privacy by design' approach in consultation with the GDPR team and undertaking privacy impact assessments where appropriate; - privacy notices are provided where data is collected directly from individuals or where data is used in non-standard ways; - data sharing is conducted in accordance with University guidance https://compliance.admin.ox.ac.uk/; - any data privacy risks are included in the College's risk management framework and considered by senior management on a regular basis; and - College policies and procedures are adopted where appropriate.
+Any new processes are implemented in consultation with the GDPR team - data protection requirements are embedded into systems and processes by adopting a 'privacy by design' approach in consultation with the GDPR team and undertaking privacy impact assessments where appropriate; - privacy notices are provided where data is collected directly from individuals or where data is used in non-standard ways; - data sharing is conducted in accordance with t e University guidance o n t tt o i n e in o o e - any data privacy risks are included in the College's risk management framework and considered by senior management on a regular basis; and - College policies and procedures are adopted where appropriate.